SuAsPra/sahelswec/README.md

-# 🌍 Sahel Women English Connect (SWEC)
+# 🌍 Sahel Women Education Connect (SWEC)

-**Sahel Women English Connect (SWEC)** is a grassroots initiative dedicated to empowering conflict-affected and vulnerable women and girls of the **Sahel regions of Cameroon and beyond**.
+**Sahel Women Education Connect (SWEC)** is a grassroots initiative dedicated to empowering conflict-affected and vulnerable women and girls of the **Sahel regions of Cameroon and beyond**.

 ---